SergeyPirogov/webdriver_manager/README.md

 ```

 ### `WDM_LOCAL`
-By default all driver binaries are saved to user.home/.wdm folder.
+By default, all driver binaries are saved to user.home/.wdm folder.
 You can override this setting and save binaries to project.root/.wdm.

 ```python
 import os